US B1 B2 Visa Interview Questions & Answers

 Visa officers want to determine whether any previous issues have been resolved and if you are eligible for a US visa now.
 A history of refusals may raise red flags about your intentions or ties to your home country.

 How to answer: Be cautious.
-If you have been refused a US visa in the past, it's essential to answer honestly.
+If you have been previously refused a US visa, it's essential to answer honestly.
 Briefly explain the reason for the refusal, emphasising any changes in your circumstances since that time, such as new employment, improved financial stability, or stronger ties to your home country.
 If you have never been refused a visa, simply state that fact.

 Avoid visa rejection with Atlys!
 Apply for your US tourist visa on Atlys and get expert guidance to ensure an error-free application.